Please note: Road construction on Grand Blvd north of I-64/40 may delay travel to Powell Hall. Allow extra time or use an alternate route.

 Creative Music Making

-Now in its 14th year, Creative Music Making is a unique partnership between the SLSO, St. Louis Arc, and Maryville University Music Therapy that empowers people with disabilities served by St. Louis Arc to conceive and perform their own concert.
+Launched in 2010, Creative Music Making is a unique partnership between the SLSO, St. Louis Arc, and Maryville University Music Therapy that empowers people with disabilities served by St. Louis Arc to conceive and perform their own concert.

 The Kuhn Foundation